openjs-foundation/cross-project-council/NEW_PROJECT_APPLICATION.md

 ## Reason for Applying

 A short description of the reasons why your project is applying to join the foundation, and your expectations from the foundation.
+Please keep your answer to less than 100 words.

 ## Statement of alignment with OpenJS Foundation charter and mission